PrivateRouter-LLC/openwrt-mt300nv2/README.md

 ## Stage 1: Initial Setup 🛠️
 - Installs minimum packages and partitions USB for storage.
 - Change IP address from static to automatic.
 - Access new OpenWRT menu at http://192.168.8.1.
-Monitor under system log.
+Monitor the system log.

 Set your IP back to automatic:
 ![switch to automatic IP](https://github.com/PrivateRouter-LLC/SelfHostedApps/blob/main/images/switch_to_automatic.png?raw=true)